 Scott Miller is an associate based out of the firm’s Sacramento office.
 Mr. Miller has defended lawyers, insurance brokers and other professionals against claims of malpractice, breach of fiduciary duty, professional negligence and related claims, handling all phases of litigation, at the trial level and on appeal.
-When available, he has achieved favorable results for his clients through motion practice, including demurrers and motions to dismiss, Anti-SLAPP motions, summary judgment and related motions.
+When applicable, he has achieved favorable results for his clients through motion practice, including demurrers and motions to dismiss, Anti-SLAPP motions, summary judgment and related motions.

 Mr. Miller has also counseled and defended businesses and their directors and officers against fiduciary duty claims, discrimination claims, contract disputes and general liability claims.
-In the area of insurance coverage, Mr. Miller has provided coverage opinions and defended insurers in bad faith actions arising from professional liability claims, directors’ and officers’ liability claims, homeowners’, general liability, environmental and other first and third party claims arising under primary, excess and umbrella policies.
+In the area of insurance coverage, Mr. Miller has provided coverage opinions and defended insurers in bad faith actions arising from professional liability claims, directors’ and officers’ liability claims, homeowners’, general liability, environmental and other first and third-party claims arising under primary, excess and umbrella policies.
 Mr. Miller has also defended and advised clients in environmental matters, including environmental professional liability claims, pollution and groundwater contamination and occupational toxic tort claims.

 Mr. Miller has counseled clients regarding risk management and other issues involving internet law, privacy and data security, including health care providers, commercial and personal lines insurers, homeowners associations, insurance brokers, financial services institutions and other clients whose businesses use or disseminate private personal data or sensitive commercial information and trade secrets.